A Sequential Algorithm for Generating Random Graphs: Acknowledgement

 \section{Acknowledgement}

 We would like to thank Joe Blitzstein, Persi Diaconis, Adam Guetz, Milena Mihail, Alistair Sinclair, Eric Vigoda and Ying Wang for insightful discussions and useful comments on earlier version of this paper.
+We also thank the anonymous referees for their great comments and suggestions.
+J.H.
+Kim was supported by the Korea Science and Engineering Foundation (KOSEF) grant funded by the Korea government(MOST) (No. R16-2007-075-01000-0) and the second stage of the Brain Korea 21 Project in 2007.
+A. Saberi thanks the support of NSF.